Filmed on 19 June 2017; published on 29 June 2017; revised and republished on 9 March 2020

-Here are lots of flower photos, along with a talk on personal empowerment in the areas of romance, marriage, child rearing, joining the military, and choices with regard to education.
+Here is a talk on personal empowerment in the areas of romance, marriage, child rearing, joining the military, and choices with regard to education.
+There is an edited Summary after the video.

 VIDEO BY ALICE